autolab-project/autolab/docs/index.rst

 Welcome to Autolab's documentation!
 ===================================

-Autolab is a Python package dedicated to laboratory instruments control and to scientific experiments automation.
+Autolab is a Python package dedicated to laboratory instruments remote control and to scientific experiments automation.

 This package provides a set of standardized drivers for more than 40 instruments, that can be used through three different interfaces: